ArmandoAv/online_store/postgres/README.md

 six             1.16.0
 ```

-To deactivate the virtual environment you must execute the following command:
+If you want to deactivate the virtual environment, you must execute the following command:

 ```
 deactivate
 ```

 > [!NOTE]
-> Because you have another part with different Python packages, it is necessary to disable the virtual environment or run the other part from a new terminal where this environment has not been activated.
+> Because the project is divided into two, it is necessary to disable the virtual environment if you want to run the SQL Server part or open a new terminal and enable the other virtual environment.

 A file called .env must be generated in the same path